 If successful, PRP generally results in long-lasting relief because the degenerative soft tissue has potentially started to regenerate or regrow itself.
 The bioactive proteins may stimulate healing and repair.
 New research shows PRP to be more effective than cortisone injections –which simply masks the inflammation and has no healing capabilities.

-Cortisone has no healing properties, does not work long term and on occasion can lead to tissue damage.
+Cortisone has no healing properties, does not work long term and on occasion can actually lead to more tissue damage.
 More recently (2019), cortisone injections are now thought to potentially lead to cartilage damage as well, thus potentially worsening osteoarthritis.

 Disclaimer: this information is for your education and should not be considered medical advice regarding diagnosis or treatment recommendations.
 Some links on this page may be affiliate links.
 Read the full disclaimer.